-Christchurch mosque attacks: 51st victim Zekeriya Tuyan died after surgery
+Christchurch mosque attacks: 51st victim dies after surgery

-The Turkish man who became the 51st victim of the Christchurch terror attack died following surgery.
+A Turkish man has become the 51st victim of the Christchurch terror attack after dying last night following surgery.

-Zekeriya Tuyan, 46, was shot in the back and leg when a white supremacist gunman entered the Al Noor Mosque during Friday prayers on March 15.
+The man, 46, was shot in the back and leg when a white supremacist gunman entered the Al Noor Mosque during Friday prayers on March 15.
 He had been in a critical condition in Christchurch Hospital ever since, and died overnight.

 The father-of-two was one of three Turkish citizens injured in the attacks.